alanb128/ha-environmental-sensors/README.md

 ### Operation

-Provide 5v 1A or greater to the Pico's mico usb port to power the device and start the code automatically.
+Provide 5v 1A or greater to the Pico's micro usb port to power the device and start the code automatically.
 Update the settings file to publish via MQTT.

 ## Maxi

 This one has up to ten sensors and is a more advanced project.
-The full code and some build suggestions are in this repo, but you'll need to improside a little bit for best results.
+The full code and some build suggestions are in this repo, but you'll need to improvise a little bit for best results.

 <img src="/photos/maxi-main.jpg">